massalabs/massa-sc-toolkit/packages/sc-project-initializer/README.md

-# massa-sc-toolkit
+# sc-project-initializer

-This toolkit is meant to facilitate smart contract development.
+This package is meant to facilitate smart contract development.

 > **PREREQUISITES:**
 >